Where To Buy San Antonio Native Plants

 What are the Native Plants of San Antonio?

 I’m glad you asked!
 San Antonio has an amazing variety of native plants.
-While some of these plants are endemic to the Texas Hill Country around San Antonio, many others can be found throughout Texas, and other states as well.
+While some of these plants are endemic to the Texas Hill Country around San Antonio, many others can be found throughout the state of Texas, and other states as well.
 Check out my list of Top 15 Texas Native Plants to Grow for my favorite plants to grow in San Antonio.